jossephus/all-notifications/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jossephus/all-notifications.svg?style=flat-square)](https://packagist.org/packages/jossephus/all-notifications)

 This is where your description should go.
 Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.

+Simple command that lists all your notification classess in the console

 ## Installation